AMIS-Services/online-meetups-introduction-of-kafka/lab2-programmatic-consume-and-produce/readme.md

 What goes on in the *consume.js* application?

-* compose configuration (consists primarily of the Kafka Broker endpoints as well as the Configuration Group Id)
+* compose configuration (consists primarily of the Kafka Broker endpoints as well as the Consumer Group Id)
 * create a StreamReader (based on the configuration, with the offset to the earliest message available on the topic and with subscription(s) on the topic(s) defined in config.js )
 * prepare the StreamReader (with event handlers to respond to data events on the Stream that are emitted when a message is read from the Kafka Topic)
 * define event handler for the disconnected event